The Spoilers

 The First Threshold at 21 minutes marks the transition into Act II, occurring at 24% of the runtime.
 This shows the protagonist's commitment to Roy decides to fight McNamara through legal channels rather than frontier violence.
 He chooses to trust the court system, attending the hearing where McNamara uses false legal technicalities to seize his mine., moving from reaction to action.

 At 44 minutes, the Midpoint arrives at 51% of the runtime—precisely centered, creating perfect narrative symmetry.
-Significantly, this crucial beat Roy discovers that Helen is the niece of Judge Stillman and connected to McNamara's conspiracy.
+Notably, this crucial beat Roy discovers that Helen is the niece of Judge Stillman and connected to McNamara's conspiracy.
 False defeat: he realizes the woman he loves is part of the corrupt system, and his faith in legal justice is shattered., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 65 minutes (75% through) represents the emotional nadir.
 Here, McNamara has Roy arrested on false charges and completely takes over his mine.
 Roy loses everything - his mine, his freedom, and seemingly any hope of justice.
 Dextry and the other honest miners face total ruin.
-The death of Roy's dream of civilized justice., demonstrates the protagonist at their lowest point.
+The death of Roy's dream of civilized justice., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 69 minutes initiates the final act resolution at 79% of the runtime.
 Roy breaks out of jail and rallies the honest miners.
 He synthesizes frontier justice with moral righteousness - they'll take back what's theirs by force, but for the right reasons.
 He accepts Cherry's authentic frontier values over Helen's false civilization., demonstrating the transformation achieved throughout the journey.